pzelnip/www.codependentcodr.com/Readme.md

 I also prevent deployments of uncommitted changes.
 This is to prevent "oops, I didn't realize I had edited that file but not committed it" problems (speaking from experience, these can be fun to figure out).

+As well, I throw a notification into a private Slack channel when a deployment happens.
+This probably is silly right now (since I'm the only person deploying), but was fun to set up. :)
+This was set up as a basic Slack incoming webhook.
+The secret token on the URL I have in an environment variable.

 ## Hosting